 The Editor-at-Large of The Persian Square is journalist and author Azadeh Moaveni.
 This book includes historic documents, handwritten letters, archival photos from Iran and over 30 media files including, music, videos and several audio recordings from 1912, 1915, and 1924 used with permission from Sony Music.
 The book contained links to NPR stories from 1995-2012 with permission from NPR.

 The Persian Square

 • Author and Executive Producer:

 • Editor for 2.0: Shayla King

 • Editorial and Production Assistants: Sarah Ravani, Courtney Hartnett, Lauren Rock

 Share Your Story

-If you would like to share your personal story with The Persian Square, please email a 300 word description to: email@example.com.
-You can also share your story by using the hashtag #PersianSquare on Twitter.
+If you would like to share your personal story with The Persian Square, please email a 300 word description to: firstname.lastname@example.org.
+You can also share your story by using the hashtag #PersianSquare on Twitter and Facebook.
 Please note, not all submissions will end up as facts or entries in The Persian Square.